MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/beam.rst

 	-- create a new beam and a new nucleus local pbbeam = beam { particle='pb208', mass=82*pmass+126*nmass, charge=82 }

-The particles database can be displayed with the :literal:`showdb` method at any time from any beam:
+The particles database can be displayed with the :func:`showdb` method at any time from any beam:

 .. code-block:: lua